18 Gardens & Parks In Istanbul To Escape The Noise

 Nicky, originally from the UK, is now a local in Turkey.
 She moved to Marmaris, Türkiye for love 12 years ago and is now your Turkey travel planner.

 I spend months at a time in Istanbul, so I know firsthand how hectic it gets.
-In this guide, let’s take a look at the greenest and most natural spaces across both the European and Asian sides of Istanbul.
+In this guide, we’ll examine the greenest and most natural spaces on both the European and Asian sides of Istanbul.

 By the end, you’ll know all about the top gardens and parks in Istanbul and head to be one with Mother Nature in the heart of the city.